adobe/spectrum-css/tools/bundle-builder/README.md

 }
 ```

-Then you can use the commands below inside of your project to build and release a monolithic Spectrum CSS package.
+Then you can use the commands below inside of your project to build and release a Spectrum CSS bundle package.

 ## CLI